 – in a food processor add the dates and a dash of hot water and process to a paste

-– add in the sweet potatos and coconut oil and process everything
+– add in the sweet potatoes and coconut oil and process everything

 -in a mixing bowl add all the dry ingredients; oat flour, sunflower seed flour, salt and cacao powder

-– pour the sweetpoato mix into the mixing bowl, add the sugarbeet molasses and stir everything together
+– pour the sweet potato mix into the mixing bowl, add the sugarbeet molasses and stir everything together

 -place some baking paper on a baking tray and pour the mixture in and spread out evenly.